rajpatel5/Mouse-vs-Cats/README.md

 # Mouse-vs-Cats
 4 assignments displaying the various algorithms and concepts used in artificial intelligence.
+The mouse has to get all the peices of cheese without being caught by the cats.
+Cats can be set to be various levels of smart, the smarter the cat, the harder to get the cheese.

 ## Algorithms/Concepts used in each assignment